 With invoice factoring, you don’t need to worry about interest rates, daily withdrawals or having to pay off all the money borrowed plus interest at the end of the term loan.
 As far as contracts go, you’re not locked in if you end up needing to pursue different funding methods.
 You can cancel your agreement with ei Funding at any time, so long as you do so in writing 30 days before your intended stop date.

-Invoice factoring is also not considered debt, as it involves the sale and purchase of your invoices for goods and services between your business and the factor.
-The money you receive in advance isn’t a loan — it’s your money.
-There are no hidden credit card fees, no tricks, no unexpected withdrawals — just simple predictability and consistent working capital.
+As mentioned, invoice factoring is not considered debt because it involves the sale and purchase of your outstanding invoices for goods/services between your business and the factor.
+There are no hidden credit card fees, tricks, or unexpected withdrawals — just simple predictability and consistent working capital.